 - Do as many dermatology electives as you can.

 - Choose programs to rotate where you have a legitimate chance to gain an interview.

 - Contact a senior or junior resident in those programs where you think you may have an opportunity.
 Make that resident aware of your interest and seek his or her advice.

 - Obtain letters of recommendation from respected individuals from dermatology, either allopathic or osteopathic.
 Letters from other program directors or trainers are especially valuable.

 - Become involved in writing medical literature from dermatology; either partner with a current dermatology resident or initiate the work on your own.
 Look for opportunities to become involved in dermatologic research.

 - Look for opportunities to become involved in dermatologic research.

 - Have a clear understanding why you have chosen dermatology and be able to express this at an interview.

-- Finally, don't give up!
+- Finally, do not give up!
 Many successful dermatologists have needed to apply several times to get into a program.
-Applying a second or third time will show the program director that you’re sincere about a career in dermatology.
+Applying a second or third time will show the program director that you are sincere about a career in dermatology.